Your voice is under attack this session. Defeat Anti-IEA, Anti-Union Legislation

 Erodes local control

-Even IEA’s longstanding Children’s Fund, which has provided more than $1.5 million to Idaho public school families so they can buy essentials like glasses and backpacks and shoes, will be a target under HB 745 because it will be considered an “affiliate” of IEA.
+Even IEA’s longstanding Children’s Fund, which has provided more than $1.5 million to Idaho public school families so they can buy essentials like glasses and backpacks and shoes, will be a target under HB 516 because it will be considered an “affiliate” of IEA.
+The Political Action Committee for Education and the Center for Teaching and Learning falls under the bill's definition of "affiliate" as well.

-Hightlights from Feb.
-25's House Commerce Committee Hearing
+Highlights from the Feb.
+25 House Commerce Committee Hearing

-The House Commerce and Human Ressources Committee held a a two-and-a-half hour hearing on House Bill 745 on Wednesday.
+The House Commerce and Human Resources Committee held a two-and-a-half hour hearing on House Bill 745, the first anti-IEA bill of the 2026 legislative session.
 Here's a compilation of the highlights: